apache/druid/docs/querying/multi-value-dimensions.md

 ## Disable GroupBy on multi-value columns

-You can disable the implicit unnesting behavior for groupBy by setting `groupByEnableMultiValueUnnesting: false` in your [query context](query-context.md).
+You can disable the implicit unnesting behavior for groupBy by setting `groupByEnableMultiValueUnnesting: false` in your [query context reference](query-context-reference.md).
 In this mode, the groupBy engine will return an error instead of completing the query.
 This is a safety feature for situations where you believe that all dimensions are singly-valued and want the engine to reject any multi-valued dimensions that were inadvertently included.